Telenav/cactus/README.md

 central.

-We already have tooling - the `last-change` mojo and the `cactus-last-change-by-project` script that will tell you the commit and commit date of the last change made to any file in a project (filterable by file extension).
+We already have tooling - the `last-change` mojo and the `cactus-last-change-by-project` script that will tell we the commit and commit date of the last change made to any file in a project (filterable by file extension).
 And we also have tooling to walk the complete dependency graph of a project and determine if anything in _that_ has changed.